-URL spoofing is the process of creating a fake or forged URL which impersonates a legitimate and secure website.
+URL spoofing is creating a fake or forged URL that impersonates a legitimate and secure website.

-The spoofed URL or website address looks exactly like the original and safe URL, but is actually redirecting all the traffic to a ‘booby trapped’ website.
+The spoofed URL or website address looks precisely like the original and safe URL but redirects all the traffic to a ‘booby trapped’ website.

-Forged URLs are also posted on other websites that are not harmful at all but they contain spoofed and forged links that would eventually lead the user to a dangerous website.
+Forged URLs are also posted on other websites that are not harmful but contain spoofed and forged links that would eventually lead the user to a dangerous website.

-A slightly different version of URL spoofing is one in which the attacker not only creates a fake and forged URL, but he also builds a website that looks exactly like the original website.
+A slightly different version of URL spoofing is one in which the attacker creates a fake and forged URL and builds a website that looks exactly like the original website.

-This kind of URL spoofing attack can be potentially more harmful and dangerous, because the website looks exactly like the original one.
+This URL spoofing attack can be potentially more harmful and dangerous because the website looks exactly like the original one.

 The website asks you to enter your username, password, credit card number, or whatever information the attacker wants to extract using that spoofed URL.